The Alexandrian

 In doing this, my players were unwittingly echoing what Dave Arneson’s original players had done nearly fifty years earlier: After arbitrarily choosing the northwest door, they apparently fell into the habit of using it to mount most of their expeditions.
 It became known as the “Northwest Passage,” and eventually one of the players hung a wooden placard over the door with this name written upon it.

-A later group took this even further, making coded markings at the various stairs in the dungeon to serve as navigational aids.
+In my game, a later group took this even further, making coded markings at the various stairs in the dungeon to serve as navigational aids.
 These codes actually referred back to the door names (so for example, a staircase labeled G2 indicated that they were on the second level and this staircase would take them back to Door G… assuming that they hadn’t gotten lost or confused and encoded the wrong information).

 TANGLEFUCK